 Do you do private baptisms outside of emergency situations?

 Generally not, but pastoral circumstances sometimes necessitate such an eventuality.
 Requests will be reviewed by the clergy on a case by case basis.
 Non-emergency private baptisms will always be done on Sundays or at another time during the week (Monday-Thursday) when the clergy are available.
-During the Covid health crisis, we are flexible with non-emergency private baptisms.

 What about sponsors/godparents?
 How many do I need?
 How many may I have?